purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 =============== ===================================================================
 Parameters
 =============== ===================================================================
- itarget         The distance to travel in meters.
+ itarget         The distance to travel in motor degrees.
 =============== ===================================================================

 ----